Caesarean section: History

 There is some indirect evidence that the first caesarean section that was survived by both the mother and child was performed in Prague in 1337.
 The mother was Beatrice of Bourbon, the second wife of the King of Bohemia John of Luxembourg.
-Beatrice gave birth to the king's son Wenceslaus I, later the duke of Luxembourg, Brabant, and Limburg, and who became the half brother of the later King of Bohemia and Holy Roman Emperor, Charles IV.
+Beatrice gave birth to the king's son Wenceslaus I, later the Duke of Luxembourg, Brabant, and Limburg, and who became the half brother of the later King of Bohemia and Holy Roman Emperor, Charles IV.

-In an account from the 1580s, Jakob Nufer, a veterinarian in Siegershausen, Switzerland, is supposed to have performed the operation on his wife after a prolonged labour, with her surviving.
+In an account from the 1580s, Jacob Nufer, a veterinarian in Siegershausen, Switzerland, is supposed to have operated on his wife after a prolonged labour, with her surviving.
 His wife allegedly bore five more children, including twins, and the baby delivered by caesarean section purportedly lived to the age of 77.

-For most of the time since the 16th century, the procedure had a high mortality rate.
-In Great Britain and Ireland, the mortality rate in 1865 was 85%.
+For most of the time since the 16th century, the procedure had a high mortality rate by modern standards.
 Key steps in reducing mortality were: